-- a) Temporary wiring shall be guarded, buried or isolated by elevation to prevent accidental contact by workers or equipment. - b) Outdoor lighting strings shall consist of lamp sockets and connection plugs permanently molded to the conductor insulation. - c) Flexible cord sets shall be of a type listed by the UL.
+- e.
+Tools protected by a system of double insulation, or its equivalent need not be grounded.
+Double-insulated tools shall be distinctly marked and listed by UL or approved by FM. - f.
+Grounding circuits shall be checked to ensure that the circuit between the ground and a grounded power conductor has a resistance which is low enough to permit current flow sufficient to cause the fuse or circuit breaker to interrupt the current. - g.
+Contractor shall have a policy/program for the use, installation, and maintenance of personal protective grounds.
+The Buyer's Contractor Coordinator will provide available fault current values on the system(s). - h.
+All 120-volt single-phase 15 and 20 ampere receptacle outlets which are not a part of the permanent wiring of the building or structure shall have ground-fault circuit interrupters (GFCI) for personnel protection or an assured equipment-grounding conductor program.
+Permanent wiring of electrical circuits should be grounded in accordance with NEC.
+GFCIs may be sensitive to some equipment such as concrete vibrators.
+In these instances, other precautions shall be taken to protect the equipment/personnel. - 3.
+Temporary Wiring - a.
+Temporary wiring shall be guarded, buried, or isolated by elevation to prevent accidental contact by workers or equipment. - b.
+Outdoor lighting strings shall consist of lamp sockets and connection plugs permanently molded to the conductor insulation. - c.
+Flexible cord sets shall be of a type listed by the UL.
 Flexible cord sets used on construction worksites shall contain the number of conductors required for the service, plus an equipment ground wire.
 The cords shall be hard usage or extra-hard usage as specified in the NEC.
-Approved cords may be identified by the word "Outdoor" or letters "WA" on the jacket. - d) Bulbs attached to festoon lighting strings and extension cords should be protected by wire guards or equivalent unless deeply recessed in a reflector. - e) When temporary wiring is used in tanks or other confined spaces, an approved switch, identified and marked, shall be provided at or near the entrance to such spaces for cutting off the current in emergencies. - f) Exposed empty light sockets and broken bulbs shall not be permitted. - g) Temporary lights shall be equipped with heavy-duty electric cords with connections and insulation maintained in safe condition.
+Approved cords may be identified by the word "Outdoor" or letters "WA" on the jacket. - d.
+Bulbs attached to festoon lighting strings and extension cords should be protected by wire guards or equivalent unless deeply recessed in a reflector. - e.
+When temporary wiring is used in tanks or other confined spaces, an approved switch, identified and marked, shall be provided at or near the entrance to such spaces for cutting off the current in emergencies. - f.
+Exposed empty light sockets and broken bulbs shall not be permitted. - g.
+Temporary lights shall be equipped with heavy-duty electric cords with connections and insulation maintained in safe condition.
 Temporary lights shall not be suspended by their electric cords unless cords and lights are designed for this suspension.
-Splices should have insulation equal to that of the cable. - h) Portable electric lighting used in moist and/or hazardous locations such as drums, tanks, vessels and confined spaces shall be operated at a maximum of 12 volts. - Temporary lights shall be equipped with guards to prevent accidental contact with the bulb. - j) Attachment plugs for use in work areas shall be constructed so that they will endure rough use.
+Splices should have insulation equal to that of the cable. - h.
+Portable electric lighting used in moist and/or hazardous locations such as drums, tanks, vessels, and confined spaces shall be operated at a maximum of 12 volts. - i.
+Temporary lights shall be equipped with guards to prevent accidental contact with the bulb.

+j.
+Attachment plugs for use in work areas shall be constructed so that they will endure rough use.
 They shall be equipped with a cord grip to prevent strain on the terminal screws.

-K. Motor Vehicle and Equipment
+K. Motor Vehicles & Equipment